chenningg/cz4031-b-plus-tree/README.md

 - B+ tree's memory dynamically allocated on creation.
 - Each B+ tree node is the size of one block.
 - Leaf nodes are linked in a doubly linked list.
-- Leaf nodes point to the datastore (data is stored in main memory)
+- Leaf nodes point to the database (data is stored in main memory)
-- Datastore is statically allocated as a memory pool of 500MB.
+- Database is statically allocated as a memory pool of 500MB.

 ## Setup